Meet the Speakers

 Caroline Mantel

-Caroline Mantel is the Director of Business Development for Boat History Report.
+Caroline Mantel is the director of business development for Boat History Report.
 Through this role, she works with marine surveyors, manufacturers, insurance and finance, law enforcement, and other marine industry businesses to help with HIN related issues, uncover previous loss history, and verify boat details through the use of registration and titling data.
-As Vice Chair for the Vessel Identification, Registration, and Titling (VIRT) Committee Under NASBLA, Caroline works closely with the USCG and states registration and title agents on all HIN related policies and concerns and well as UCOTVA.
-She also serves on the board for both the International Association of Marine Investigators (IAMI) and the National Marine Lenders Association (NMLA), and is a member of the National Boating Safety Advisory Committee (NBSAC). boathistoryreport.com
+As vice chair for the NASBLA Vessel Identification, Registration, and Titling (VIRT) Committee, Caroline works closely with the U.S. Coast Guard and states registration and title agents on all HIN-related policies and concerns as well as UCOTVA.
+She also serves on the board for both the International Association of Marine Investigators (IAMI), the National Marine Lenders Association (NMLA), and is a member of the National Boating Safety Advisory Committee (NBSAC). boathistoryreport.com

 Boating Law Administrator | Alaska Office of Boating Safety